adaatii/data-processing-challenge/README.md

 > [!NOTE]
 > The containers are running in the background, so to stop them, it is necessary to stop the container `docker stop {container}`
 > and remove the container `docker rm {container}` or stop and remove using Docker Desktop.

-> [!WARNING]
-> Replace YYYY-MM-DD with the desired start and end dates.
-Also, replace XXXX with the desired watershed name.

 There are two ways to run the project using Docker: